denissimon/medication-reviews-scraper/README.md

 ### Usage

-If the argument is not provided, the script will start working on all letters of the English alphabet (it may take some time):
+If the argument is not provided, the script will start working on all letters of the English alphabet:

 ```sh
 python script1.py